cobaro/liblog/doc/DeveloperGuide.rst

 Binary packages
 ---------------
-Binary packages for a limited number of platforms (typically latest ubuntu, redhat, OSC) are available from `cobaro.org
+Binary packages for a limited number of platforms (typically latest ubuntu, redhat, OSX) are available from `cobaro.org
 <https://www.cobaro.org//liblog>`_.

 For redhat and debian based systems the runtime package contains only